emee-dev/convex-hackathon/cli/README.md

 1. **Set Up Environment Variables**

-   Create a `.env.local` file in your project directory based on the `.env.example` file.
+   Create a `.env.local` file in the cli workspace based on the `.env.example` file.
 Ensure you include the `FRONTEND_URL` variable:

    ```env
    FRONTEND_URL=http://localhost:3000